 - If the number of bars doesn’t go beyond the width of the screen or page.

 - If it’s an aesthetic decision by the chart creator.

 How Do You Create an Overlapping Bar Chart in Excel?

-Overlapping bar charts are a variation of the clustered chart, and they’re useful for comparing two related values, such as planned expenses vs. actual expenses or any comparison with a target and a result.
-An overlapping bar chart works best with two variables.
+Overlapping bar charts are a variation of the clustered chart.
+They are useful for comparing two related values, such as planned versus actual expenses or any target and result.
 Here’s how to create one in Excel:

 - Use the steps above to create a Clustered Bar Chart.